JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 Last was creating the database tables and getting the database link to stay connected.
 My Synology box was set for nightly full saves, which I discovered disables the database during that time causing the program to fail and exit when it lost the connection.
 I opted for fail vs software retry because if there were lots of drops then the results would be at risk.

 ### Test Run 2
 Test 2 was the first real test.
 I used two new Energizer 2032 batteries and two new NightKonic CR2032 I found from Amazon.
 The test ran for 6 days and over 572,000 cycles.
+Which if extracted to once a minute, would be over a year of sustained usage.
 Below is the plot of the results.

 {% include image.html file="cr2032_test_2.jpg" alt="Test Run 2 Energizer and NightKonic"%}
 [Test run 2 Results using Energizer and Nightkonic CR 2032 batteries](https://jemrf.github.io/RF-Documentation/images/cr2032_test_2.jpg)